 For those Funds in which income Shares are issued, a facility for the reinvestment of income through the purchase of further income Shares is available.
-The initial charge for Class A Shares purchased by way of a reinvestment is 1%.
-There is no initial charge for Class S Shares, Class T Shares, Class I Shares and Class C Shares.
 If you have elected to take your income payments, payment will be made to you either by cheque to your registered address or paid by direct credit into your bank or building society account depending on the mode of payment you have elected for.